-Onsite drinking water sampling consists of samples from the large treatment plant in A Area and from five small systems as well as groundwater samples from four wells.
+Onsite drinking water sampling consists of samples from the large treatment plant in A Area, from five small systems, and from groundwater samples from four wells.
+However, the pump at 681-3G Domestic Water Faucet, one of the small systems, was inoperable for 2021.
 Onsite sample analyses consist of tritium, gross alpha, gross beta, gamma-emitting radionuclides, strontium-89,90, and actinides.